kennywall/import-test/_posts/2009-07-19-social-profile-order.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>For some reason I happen to go to my Twitter profile today.
+{% include JB/setup %}For some reason I happen to go to my Twitter profile today.
 I almost never pay attention to my Twitter stream.
 I have moments where I pay attention using twhirl, but for the most part I just broadcast to it without paying much attention.
 So anyways I went to my profile today....saw I rolled over 1000 followers while I haven't been paying attention.
 Wooohoo.
 So exciting.
 I am starting to notice my social networking profiles are taking some sort of order.
 This may sound a little elitist, but oh well.
 My MySpace is a place where mostly my personal contacts gather.
 These are friends that usually are from the more personal area of my life....dating...older high school friends.
 These are usually friends who aren't usually associated with my professional life in any way.
 Sometimes there are family members here, but most seemed to have migrated to Facebook.